Cosmian/cloudproof-big-data/README.md

  -g,--generate-keys               generate all the keys -k,--key <arg>                   the path to the key file: defaults to
                                   key.json
+ -kt,--kafka                      when encrypting the list of passed input
+                                  are kafka topics
+ -l,--load-topic                  load a kafka topic with data -ma,--max-age <arg>              the maximum age in seconds of an
+                                  encrypted file before it rolls over to a new file.
+Defaults to MAX_INT (2 147 483 647)
+ -ms,--max-size <arg>             the maximum size in mega bytes of an
+                                  encrypted file before it rolls over to a new file.
+Defaults to MAX_INT (2 147 483 647)
  -o,--output-dir <arg>            the path of the output directory.
                                   Defaults to '.' for the filesystem,
                                   /user/${user} for HDFS